Parish Organisation

 A matter that has come to light is the very sensitive issue of “Mass Intentions”, especially when the actual date for which a Mass is requested, is important .

-Obviously, we now have only three opportunities to record individual Mass Intentions, i.e. on the days when we have a mass said in our parish.
-Under Canon Law, each parish is required to say one Mass each week for “the people of the parish” – so that means we have only two masses “at our disposal” for individual requests.
+Obviously, we now have only two opportunities to record individual Mass Intentions, i.e. on the days when we have a mass said in our parish.
+Under Canon Law, each parish is required to say one Mass each week for “the people of the parish”.
+However, Bishop Collins has undertaken to personally say Mass for the People of our Parish on a weekly basis, thus allowing us two occasions (9:00 am Sunday and 11:00 am Friday) when Mass can be dedicated to an individual’s intention.

 Mass Intentions – Revised Procedure